 At some point during those years, when I was actively pursuing healing and personal growth, the idea was broached by a therapist that my mother likely had an undiagnosed and untreated mental illness, probably a personality disorder.
 Hearing this news was exciting and validating because I had suspected as much for a very long time.
 Although I was employed as a mental health professional myself, diagnosing my mother without her knowledge or consent, though fun to think about, would have been unprofessional, to say the least.

-As I came to grasp the reality of the impact that my mother’s illness had on me, I felt a gamut of emotions—denial, sadness, rage, and everything in between and back.
+As I came to grasp the reality of the impact that my mother’s narcissistic traits had on me, I felt a gamut of emotions—denial, sadness, rage, and everything in between and back.

 You see, when we discover that the traumatic lifestyle we’ve endured as children has an actual name, it’s a huge relief at first.
 There’s an initial rush of validation, and we suddenly realize that we’re not alone, that we’re not crazy, and that we haven’t imagined it.
 Narcissistic abuse is a real thing, and now we realize that we can deal with and recover from it.